lawlesst/lawlesst.github.com/notebook/heroku360link.md

  * [Pubmed lookup](http://damp-tor-3124.herokuapp.com/?pmid=22953657)
  * [JSON(P) responses](http://damp-tor-3124.herokuapp.com/?pmid=22953657&output=json) via content negotiation or adding output=json to the OpenURL.
  * [Another sample response](http://damp-tor-3124.herokuapp.com/dl2af5jf3e/?pmid=22953657) but a customer code has been added to the url to switch to another library's API.

+You can easily switch libraries by adding another library's Serials Solutions customer code to the URL - e.g Brown's default 360Link interface is at http://rl3tp7zf5x.search.serialssolutions.com/ so the customer code is "rl3tp7z5x".
+While testing this, I noticed that some library's seem to have their API behind a firewall but most seem to be open and testable.

+To run some real requests through this app, you could login to [Mendeley](http://www.mendeley.com/) and set it as your resolver in the “Find this paper at” dropdown menu.

 The app is running on Heroku and the code is on [Github](https://github.com/lawlesst/heroku-360link).
 As far as I know, any library that subscribes to 360Link also has access to the API, so you could checkout this code, make a few tweaks, and have it running for your library pretty quickly.
 If you take a look, you'll notice that it's a couple of URL routes and a few dozen lines of controller (view in Django) code.
-It doesn't take a lot of work to get started with the API.
+So it takes less work to get started with the API than you might suspect.

-The demo app uses a Python library we put together at Brown- [py360link](https://github.com/lawlesst/py360link) - for working with the 360Link API.
-This is mostly repurposed from Godmar Back's [link360.py](http://code.google.com/p/link360/) which parses the API XML into a Python dictionary that can then be used in Django view and template code.

-You can easily switch libraries by adding another library's Serials Solutions customer code to the URL - e.g Brown's default 360Link interface is at http://rl3tp7zf5x.search.serialssolutions.com/ so the customer code is "rl3tp7z5x".
-While testing this, I noticed that some library's seem to have their API behind a firewall but most seem to be open and testable.

-To run some real requests through this app, you could login to [Mendeley](http://www.mendeley.com/) and set it as your resolver in the “Find this paper at” dropdown menu.

 For more details about working with the API, Daniel Talsky did a nice job of [explaining the API](http://journal.code4lib.org/articles/108) in Issue 4, 2008  of the Code4Lib Journal.